Water is second only to air when it comes to survival. Without water, you cannot survive for more than three days.

 There are a number of effective ways to purify water while on the go.
 If you find water and don’t take the time and effort to purify it, you might end up making yourself really sick, which won’t help your survival situation.

-Knowing the many ways to purify water and having at least two or three of these methods at your disposal wherever you are will ensure you are well hydrated and can focus on other aspects of survival, such as getting food and finding or making shelter.
+Knowing the safest ways to purify water, and having at least two or three of these methods at your disposal wherever you are will ensure you are well hydrated and can focus on other aspects of survival, such as getting food and finding or making shelter.

 - Infectious diseases

 - Diarrhea from pathogens such as E. Coli